swaptacular/swpt_accounts/protocol.rst

    available on the sender's account, after the requested amount has been secured, and after the transfer has been committed.
 Note that this can be a negative number.
 Server implementations are free to fulfill or ignore this wish.
+This is mainly useful for bringing new money into existence.
 Normally, this would be ``0``.

 min_interest_rate : float
-   Determines the minimal acceptable interest rate.
+   Determines the minimal approved interest rate.
 This instructs the server that if the interest rate on the account becomes lower than this value, the transfer MUST NOT be successful.
 This can be useful when the transferred amount may need to be decreased if the